Washington County - Museum Directory

 Vermont Granite Museum

 The Vermont Granite Museum of Barre is housed in a 300-foot lon 1895 granite cutting shed.
 Along the Stevens Branch of the Winooski River, the Museum owns approximately 12 acres of land, consisting of the archaeological remains of the Jones Brothers Company complex and another granite company.
 The Museum contains exhibits about the hand tools, machines, processes, products, companies, people, and important events that define the heritage of Vermont’s granite industry.

-Hours and Admission: Open Wednesday-Saturday 10am to 4pm from early June through mid-October.
+Hours and Admission: Open Tuesday-Saturday 10am to 4pm from late May through October.

 Waitsfield Historical Society

 The society's home originally belonged to General Benjamin Wait and was moved to its present location in 1830.
 It was renovated in 1997.
 The society has offices upstairs and maintains historical exhibits in the downstairs room.
 The exhibits are changed peiodically and are open to the public when the Wait House is open.
 The society specializes in oral histories, military artifacts, research materials, genealogies, and photographs (mostly from 1870-1920).

 Warren Historical Society

 The Historical Society has recently restored the Blair Barn, and it now holds artifacts and exhibits depicting Warren and its history.

 The museum displays its collections of Civil War memorabilia and articles relating to the history of the area in rooms located above the town library.
 The building is the former home of Civil War surgeon, Dr. Henry Janes.

 Hours and Admission: 8:00 am-4:30 pm Monday through Friday (closed when Town Offices are closed)